gerald-scharitzer/electricitymaps-go/README.md

 ## Rules

 - Use `fmt.Println` instead of `println`, because [`println`](https://pkg.go.dev/builtin@go1.21.6#println)
-is implementation-specific and not guaranteed to stay in the language
+is implementation-specific and not guaranteed to stay in the language.
 - Use `fmt.Print` instead of `print`, because [`print`](https://pkg.go.dev/builtin@go1.21.6#print)
-is implementation-specific and not guaranteed to stay in the language
+is implementation-specific and not guaranteed to stay in the language.

-# Todo 🚨

-- Set exit code